A Wedding Party with a Romantic Tuscan Ambiance

 » Click to view slideshow

+But just what is “Tuscan style”?
+It is elegant, yet rustic and charming.
+Also, it is warm, passionate, and full of a love for life.
 How does one recreate it?
 First, by finding the ideal location.
-Then, by selecting classic Italian decor elements, and presenting and combining these in new and unusual ways through the occasion’s color palette, table decorations, centerpieces, edible treats, and favors.
+Then, by selecting classic Italian decor elements, and presenting and combining these in new and unusual ways through the occasion’s color scheme, table decorations, and centerpieces.

 Find a Piece of Tuscany

-The perfect location for a Tuscan-inspired party would be an al fresco venue, surrounded by lush greenery that naturally sets a relaxed, inviting atmosphere.
+The perfect location for a Tuscan-inspired party theme would be an al fresco venue, surrounded by lush greenery that naturally sets a relaxed, inviting atmosphere.
 An expansive vineyard with a spectacular view is an ideal choice.
 But if one is not available, other options are a stone veranda of a hilltop home nestled amidst green trees, an inner courtyard of a villa with authentic Italian architecture, or a rustic barn or cottage.

 Alternatively, recreate the look and feel of a vineyard by setting up vertical trellises bearing plants around the venue, or positioning smaller ones above the tables and embellishing these with bunches of grapes and grape leaves.